benhj/jasl/README.md

 JASL features a number of string utility functions:

 <pre>
-// create s rting and reverse it string("Hello!", s);
+// create a string s and reverse it string("Hello!", s);
 string_reverse(s);